Written by: Georgia Outdoor Specialist [VERIFY: add real author/byline] | Last Updated: June 7, 2026

 Resident vs. Nonresident Cost Comparison

-Residents and nonresidents get similar basic fishing privileges, but they do not pay the same price.
-A 3-day resident license costs $7, while a 3-day nonresident license costs $17.
+Residents and nonresidents hold identical recreational fishing privileges under Georgia law, but fee structures differ.
+A 3-day resident license costs $7, whereas a 3-day nonresident license costs $17.

 How to Purchase a 3-Day Fishing License

-Payment methods vary by channel.
-Online and phone purchases usually need a credit or debit card, while local agents may accept cards, checks, or cash.
+Accepted payment methods vary by sales location.
+Online and telephone purchases require a Visa, Mastercard, or Discover credit/debit card, while local retail agents accept cards, checks, or cash.

 Products Worth Considering